Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

-The LCAO approximation of the constant energy curves (CEC) and the Fermi contour \Eqref{spectrum_} are matter of elementary calculations of determinant of the LCAO equation for the band structure of 4-band model; it was included in the basic educations in solid state physics even in last century.
-Actually this formula gives the microscopic derivation of the formula for CEC \Eqref{t^prime_t} postulated as a property of a quadratic lattice ignoring atomic wave functions.
-But formulas are derived just to have a tool for the analysis.
-The analysis of the influence of all parameters of the LCAO model (single site energies and transfer amplitudes) revealed that the shape of the Fermi contour parameterized by dimensionless parameter used in the paper by Pavarini et al~\cite{Pavarini:01} $\mathcal{F}\equiv t^\prime/t$ is most sensitive to the position of the Cu4s state $\epsilon_s$.
-This sensitivity of the shape of the Fermi surface and correlation with $T_{c,\mathrm{max}}$ gave a strong hint that Cu$4s$ state is important ingredient of the pairing in CuO$_2$ plane.
-In the background of the emerging consensus that copper-oxide high-$T_c$ superconductivity is created by some super-exchange mechanism it was naturally to ask which of those exchange amplitudes is related to Cu$4s$ state.
-Actually there is only one opportunity $J_{sd}$ introduced as a phenomenology by Zener even before BCS theory to be created.
-Also phenomenology analyzing completely different problems Kondo arrived at the conclusion that $J_{sd}$ can have antiferromagnetic sign.
-And if this interaction is incorporated in BCS theory will give pairing in the singlet canal as for phonon superconductors.
-As all formulas which we use for the interpretation of $T_{c,\mathrm{max}}$ versus $\mathcal{F}$ parameter in the present article there are no new derived formulae.
-We listen old analytical results just to explain what is programmed in our numerical analysis of this $T_{c,\mathrm{max}}$ versus $\mathcal{F}$ correlations.
+The LCAO approximation of the constant energy curves (CEC) and the Fermi contour \Eqref{spectrum_} are straightforwardly obtained from the determinant of the LCAO equation for the band structure of the 4-band model; Eq. \eqref{spectrum_} provides the microscopic derivation of the expression for CEC, \Eqref{t^prime_t}, postulated as a property of a quadratic lattice ignoring atomic wave functions.
+The analysis of the influence of all parameters of the LCAO model (single site energies and transfer amplitudes) revealed that the shape of the Fermi contour parameterized by the dimensionless parameter used in the paper by Pavarini et al~\cite{Pavarini:01} $\mathcal{F}\equiv t^\prime/t$ is most sensitive to the position of the Cu4s state $\epsilon_s$.
+This sensitivity of the shape of the Fermi surface and the correlation with $T_{c,\mathrm{max}}$ suggested that the Cu$4s$ state is crucial to the pairing in the CuO$_2$ plane.
+Having in mind that copper-oxide high-$T_c$ superconductivity is induced by an appropriate superexchange mechanism, it was naturally to identify the exchange amplitudes related to the Cu$4s$ state.
+Actually, there is only one possible parameter, namely $J_{sd}$ introduced as a phenomenology by Zener even before BCS the theory was developed.
+In addition, phenomenologically analyzing a completely different problem, Kondo concluded the conclusion that $J_{sd}$ can describe antiferromagnets as well.
+Furthermore, when this interaction is incorporated in the BCS theory, it will promote pairing in the singlet channel similarly to phonon-electron superconductors.